mvolkmann/blog/src/rust.md

 | `while let` | like `while`, but repeats as long as a pattern match succeeds             |
 | `for`       | for looping over an iterator                                              |

+All these support using the a `break` statement to break out of the loop and the `continue` statement to advance to the next iteration.
+While not commonly used, `break` can be followed by an expression whose value becomes the value of a `loop` expression.
+This is not permitted inside `while`, `while let`, or `for` loops.

 See the [Standard IO](#standard-io) section for an example using `loop`.
-While not commonly used, the `break` keyword can be followed by an expression whose value becomes the value of the `loop` expression.

 Here's an example of using a `while` loop: